 Keeping a blog does require a fair amount of keeping up to date with other blogs on the web.
 For the most part this is a pleasure but at times it can be a chore as there are literally millions of food blogs out there.
 Two of my personal favorites are food52 and The Kitchn.

-Whichever site you end up using, make aure to read thru all the comments on the recipes.
+Which ever site you end up using, make sure to read through all the comments on the recipes.
 They offer valuable hints and information.
-Many people suggest great substitutions and speak frankly about their failures with the recipe.
+Many people suggest great substitutions and speak frankly about their failures and successes with the recipe.
 Sometimes you can even get some drama.

-My current version of the Chicken and Tomatoe No Boil Pasta Bake uses the following ingredient substitutions:
+My current version of the Chicken and Tomato No Boil Pasta Bake uses the following ingredient substitutions:

-Muir Glenn Diced Tomaotes with Basil and Garlic
+Muir Glenn Diced Tomatoess with Basil and Garlic

 Ian’s Panko Italian Style Bread Crumbs